 Having the right tools for preserving food at home is important.
 Learn how to choose food canning supplies including storage ideas in this beginner’s guide.

+I love canning food for our pantry.
 We started simple by making broth from chicken, turkey or beef bones and canning it.
-Then, we started canning the soups we make every fall and winter (we tend to have perpetual soups going in the colder months).
+Then, we started canning the soups we make every fall and winter.

 After that, I started picking up extra produce when it’s on sale so I am able to can it.
 There’s nothing worse than having to drag myself to the grocery store when there’s a couple feet of snow on the ground!

-Canning is a great way to stock extra food in your pantry or emergency supplies.
-I especially love it because the food is canned in glass jars rather than BPA-lined cans.
+Canning is a great way to stock extra food in your pantry.
+I especially love it because the food is canned in glass jars.

 Pressure canning is the only method recommended as safe by the US Department of Agriculture (USDA) for canning vegetables, meats, poultry and seafood.
 Here are the supplies you’ll need for pressure canning